 Graduate Speaker Series

-The Graduate Speaker Series is a monthly event held at Grad Room.
+The Graduate Speaker Series is a bi-weekly online event.
 Graduate students from all departments of the University of Toronto are invited to discuss their research and ideas in an environment that encourages interdisciplinary learning and intellectual dialogue.

 We are always looking for graduate students to present at the Graduate Speaker Series.
 All graduate students (Master’s and PhDs) at any stage of their degree are welcome to present.
 If you are interested in presenting your research at the Graduate Speaker Series, please email Sofiia or Liam at email@example.com or firstname.lastname@example.org.